 There is no indication of sediment phase toxicity [Reference (8)].

-In the case of large amounts of cement dispersed in water, under certain circumstances there may be ecotoxicity effects for aquatic life due to the consequent increase in pH.
+In the case of large amounts of the mixture dispersed in water, under certain circumstances there may be possible effects of ecotoxicity to aquatic life due to the consequent increase in pH.

 12.2 Persistence and degradability